Welcome to today's edition of the Rush 24-7 podcast.

 After all, I'm 42, isn't it likely my eggs are overripe anyway?

-I thought so, especially since my best friend from college has been experiencing agonizing infertility problems at this age.
+Thought so, especially since my best friend from college has been experiencing agonizing infertility problems at this age.

 Isn't this amazing?

-Forty-two years of age and unable to accept responsibility for what she has done and tries to foster this off on the Bush administration's conservative policies.
+42 years of age and unable to accept responsibility for what she has done and tries to foster this off on the Bush administration's conservative policies.

-Weeks later, the two drugstore pregnancy tests I took told a different story, though positive, and I couldn't believe it.
+Weeks later, the two drugstore pregnancy tests I took told a different story, though, positive, and I couldn't believe it.

 My anger propelled me to get to the bottom of the story.

-It turns out that in December 2003, an FDA advisory committee whose suggestions the agency usually follows recommended the drug be made available over the counter or without a prescription.
+It turns out that in December 2003, an FDA advisory committee whose suggestions the agency usually follows recommended the drug be made available over-the-counter or without a prescription.

-Nonetheless, in May of 2004, the FDA top brass overruled that panel and gave thumbs down to over-the-counter sales of plan B, requesting more data on how girls younger than 16 could use it safely without a doctor's prescription.
+Nonetheless, in May of 2004, the FDA top brass overruled that panel and gave thumbs down to over-the-counter sales of Plan B, requesting more data on how girls younger than 16 could use it safely without a doctor's prescription.

-Um, so she ends up saying here uh that you know, she she she had no problem, I guess, calling around finding out, you know, uh a list of abortion doctors from whom to choose.
+So she ends up saying here that she had no problem, I guess, calling around finding out a list of abortion doctors from whom to choose, but she was nervous and she didn't want to call a bunch of doctors for the morning after pill.

 She's afraid to go rummaging through the phone book for indiscriminate doctors to find one who would prescribe the morning after pill.

-But she had no problem, apparently, seeking out a doctor to do an abortion.
+But she had no problem apparently seeking out a doctor to do an abortion.

 Aren't there a number of those?